wsamuelsson/optimal-stryktips-betting/README.md

 ## Paper
 This implementation builds on the Clair, Letscher paper [1].
 What is new in this implementation is the use of:
-- Efficient computation of conditional payoff using the binomial-poission distribution
+- Efficient computation of conditional payoff using the binomial-poission distribution from [2]
 - Implementated realistic payoff
 - Inferring betting pool size via the Pareto distribution
-- Parallell implementation of a Simmulated annealing solver
+- Parallell implementation of a Simmulated annealing solver using Message Passing Interface (MPI) fram

 [1] Bryan Clair and David Letscher.
 "Optimal Strategies for Sports Betting Pools." *Operations Research*, vol. 55, no. 6, 2007, pp. 1163–1177.
 INFORMS.
 DOI: [10.1287/opre.1070.0424](https://doi.org/10.1287/opre.1070.0424).
+[2] Hong, Yili.
+"A simple and fast method for computing the Poisson binomial distribution function." *Computational Statistics & Data Analysis* 59 (2013): 41-52.
+DOI: [10.1016/j.csda.2012.10.006](https://doi.org/10.1016/j.csda.2012.10.006)

 ## Dependencies